Understanding its impact on traders and why it matters

 On other exchanges where arbitraging is more restrictive, funding rates tend to be higher.
 This is due to restrictive transitions between spot and futures markets.
 For example, some exchanges limit the number of transfers that can be done in a day.

-Funding rates serve an important role in the perpetual futures market.
+Crypto funding rates serve an important role in the perpetual futures market.
 Most crypto-derivatives exchanges employ a funding rate mechanism to keep contract prices in line with the index at all times.
 These rates vary as asset prices turn bullish or bearish and are determined by market forces.

-Additionally, funding rates also differ across exchanges - on some exchanges, these rates remain persistently high.
+Additionally, crypto funding rates also differ across exchanges - on some exchanges, these rates remain persistently high.
 In contrast, others like Binance Futures maintain a low funding rate.
 This is mainly due to differences in trading platform features across exchanges.
 On exchanges that allow a smooth transition between spot and futures markets, arbitrage is easier for traders.
 Thus, inefficiencies are eliminated quickly.